 Skip to content

-Ultralight backpacking along the south west Coast Path
+Ultralight backpacking along the South West Coast Path

-The stuff on the list below is what I’ll be taking along with me as I progressively walk the remaining 370 miles of the path.
+The stuff on the list below is what I’ll be taking along with me as I progressively walk the remaining 340 miles of the path.
 It’ll also serve as the basis for any long trek you might wish to undertake but you’ll obviously have to allow for the weather conditions you’ll likely encounter along your route.
 England may be wet but at least it’s consistently so and it never really gets too hot or cold in the summer months.

 Below the list is a series of links to more detailed reviews and analysis of the equipment.